EHRKit: A Python Natural Language Processing Toolkit for Electronic Health Record Texts: System Design and Architecture

 \textbf{medspaCy} Based on the spaCy framework, medspaCy \cite{eyre2021launching} is a clinical NLP python library that provides both rule-based and machine learning-based methods for processing clinical text.
 It supports methods for various clinical applications such as UMLS Mapping (rule-based), Section Detection, Sentence Detection, Contextual Analysis and Visualization on entities.

-\textbf{Stanza Biomed} \cite{zhang2021biomedical} A set of tools developed by Stanford NLP Group for statistical, neural, and rule-based problems in computational linguistics.
-Its software provides a simple, useful interface for NLP tasks like NER and part-of-speech (POS) tagging.
+\textbf{Stanza Biomed} \cite{zhang2021biomedical} A set of tools for statistical, neural, and rule-based problems in computational linguistics.
+Its software provides a simple interface for NLP tasks.
 It is a widely used Python library for processing clinical texts.
-It provides nearly state-of-the art performance using neural networks on tasks including tokenization, sentence segmentation, part of speech (POS) tagging, lemmatization, and dependency parsing.
+It provides nearly state-of-the-art performance using neural networks on tasks including tokenization, sentence segmentation, part of speech (POS) tagging, lemmatization, and dependency parsing.

-\textbf{SciFive} \cite{phan2021scifive} A pretrained T5 language model for biomedical domain.
-Fine-tuned on PubMed Abstract \footnote{\url{https://pubmed.ncbi.nlm.nih.gov/}} and PubMed Central (PMC) \footnote{\url{https://www.ncbi.nlm.nih.gov/pmc}}, it outperformed similar models including BioBERT and the Base T5 model on multiple NLP tasks: named entity relation, relation extraction, natural language inference, and question answering.
+\textbf{SciFive} \cite{phan2021scifive} A pretrained neural language model for biomedical domain.
+Fine-tuned on PubMed Abstract \footnote{\url{https://pubmed.ncbi.nlm.nih.gov/}} and PubMed Central (PMC) \footnote{\url{https://www.ncbi.nlm.nih.gov/pmc}}, it outperformed similar models including BioBERT and T5 on multiple NLP tasks: named entity relation, relation extraction, natural language inference, and question answering.

-Tab.~\ref{tab:comparison} lists our EHRKit and other similar tool-kits.
+Tab.~\ref{tab:comparison} lists our EHRKit and other similar toolkits.
 We compare from different perspectives by focusing on the functionalities. \textbf{MIMIC Related}: if supports MIMIC-related functions.
-We consider MIMIC as an essential data source and it plays an important role in the research field.
-We can find that only MIMIC-Extract supports these related functions which users can apply directly on the MIMIC data. \textbf{Neural Methods}: if this toolkit supports neural methods and embedding methods.
-As we can see, the majority contain such feature. \textbf{Machine Translation} and \textbf{Summarization}: if this toolkit supports generation tasks like machine translation and summarization.
-In this case, only SciFive and EHRKit support such feature.
-Based on these perspectives, our toolkit provides diverse functionalities and easy to use.
+We consider MIMIC an essential data source that plays an important role in research.
+We can find that only MIMIC-Extract and EHRKit support these related functions, and users can apply them directly to the MIMIC data. \textbf{Neural Methods}: if this toolkit supports neural methods and embedding methods.
+As we can see, the majority contain such features. \textbf{Machine Translation} and \textbf{Summarization}: if this toolkit supports (neural) generation tasks like machine translation and summarization.
+In this case, only SciFive and EHRKit support such features.
+Our toolkit provides diverse functionalities and is easy to use based on these perspectives.